luiscdrocha/luiscdrocha/README.md

 ### Hi there 👋
 I’m Luís Rocha, a software engineer based in Porto, Portugal.

 I got my bachelor's at ISEP (Insituto Superior de Engenharia do Porto).
 I started working as a full-stack developer but latelly I've been working as a front-end.
-I'm a netflix affictionado, I love movies and travelling.
 I'm a team player and always looking for a problem to solve.
+:tv: I'm a netflix affictionado, :movie_camera: I love movies, and :airplane: travelling.

 This are a few of my most used technologies:
 - **Languages** -  TypeScript, JavaScript, PHP, HTML5, CSS3, Python